CSCfi/csc-user-guide/docs/support/faq/how-to-mount-os-bucket-for-cpouta.md

 s3cmd put file2.txt s3://case_1/
 ```

-This is normally the recommended way if you wish to use Allas with S3 protocol.
+This is normally the recommended way if you wish to use Allas with the S3 protocol.
 However, it is also possible to mount the bucket to your VM so that it is shown as  "mounted disk".

 To do this, create first an empty directory to be used as a mount point.
 E.g.